lickdltd/chorus-dcl/README.md

    > Note: This command also installs the latest version of the @dcl/ecs-scene-utils library, that are dependencies of the chorus-dcl library

-2. Run `dcl start` or `dcl build` so the dependencies are correctly installed
+2. Run `dcl start` or `dcl build` so the dependencies are correctly installed.

 3. Add this line at the start of your `game.ts` file, or any other TypeScript files that require it: